marknotton/loggerer/README.md

 	}
 }
 ```
+You can review all our themes [here](https://github.com/marknotton/lumberjack/blob/master/lib/themes.json)

-For every log segment a different text colour will be used depending on the themes colours array.
+For every segment in the log a different text colour will be used depending on the themes 'colours' array.
 If you have more segments than colours, no theme colour is applied.
 Theme colours are ignored if the string matches a keyword or file type.

 Lumberjack is using [Chalk](https://www.npmjs.com/package/chalk) in the background.
 So you can use colours in the following formats rgb, hex, keywords or hsl.